WinslowJosiah/adventofcode/blog/src/content/solutions/2023/23/README.md

-The problem we're being asked to solve -- the ["longest path problem"](https://en.wikipedia.org/wiki/Longest_path_problem) -- is known to _not_ have an efficient algorithm to solve it in general.[^longest-path-problem-dag] But even though we can't do much speed up the search, we _can_ make the search space a bit smaller.
+The problem we're being asked to solve -- the ["longest path problem"](https://en.wikipedia.org/wiki/Longest_path_problem) -- is known to _not_ have an efficient algorithm to solve it in general.[^longest-path-problem-dag] But even though we can't do much to speed up the search, we _can_ make the search space a bit smaller.
 Most of the grid consists of long hallways with only one path forward, so we can precalculate the distances along each of those hallways so we end up with way fewer nodes to search through.

 [^longest-path-problem-dag]: An efficient algorithm _is_ known for [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)